stolostron/rhacm-docs/manage_applications/deploying.md

 * Update the channel definition to identify the deployables to include in the channel.
 Use the `spec.package` and `spec.packageFilter` fields to specify the deployables.

-  As an example, the following channel automatically pull the most recent, or latest, `nginx` chart when a new chart is published to the source Helm repository for the channel.
+  As an example, the following channel automatically pulls the most recent, or latest, `nginx` chart when a new chart is published to the source Helm repository for the channel.
 The chart deployable must have a matching version `1.x` to be promoted to the channel.

     ```yaml
     apiVersion: apps.open-cluster-management.io/v1